Policy Exchange: The Fog of Law

 In 2013 Policy Exchange published The Fog of Law, which argued that the increasing application of civilian norms to military conflict, and resulting increase in legal claims against the Ministry of Defence, risked undermining the effectiveness of the armed forces and therefore the security of the nation.
 The co-authors were former US army lawyer Laura Croft and former British Army officer Tom Tugendhat.

 The report recommended that the government should legislate to define Combat Immunity to allow military personnel to take decisions without having to worry about risk of prosecution, that the MoD should be exempt from the Corporate Manslaughter and Corporate Homicide Act 2007, for the UK to derogate from the European Convention on Human Rights during deployed operations and for legal aid to be removed from foreign nationals.

-In March 2015, an update was published called Clearing the Fog of Law by Tom Tugendhat, Professor Richard Ekins and Dr Jonathan Morgan.
+In March 2015, an update was published called Clearing the Fog of Law by Tugendhat, Richard Ekins and Jonathan Morgan.
 This further developed the argument that the expansion of "lawfare" hinders the ability of commanders on the ground to make immediate and potentially life-or-death decisions.
-Five former Chiefs of the General staff wrote to the Times on 8 April 2015 to support the recommendations, saying "We urge the government to recognise the primacy of the Geneva Conventions in war by derogating from the European Convention on Human Rights in time of war and redefining combat immunity through legislation to ensure that our serving personnel are able to operate in the field without fear of the laws designed for peacetime environments."
+Five former Chiefs of the General Staff wrote to the Times on 8 April 2015 to support the recommendations, saying "We urge the government to recognise the primacy of the Geneva Conventions in war by derogating from the European Convention on Human Rights in time of war and redefining combat immunity through legislation to ensure that our serving personnel are able to operate in the field without fear of the laws designed for peacetime environments."

-At the Conservative party conference in October 2016, Michael Fallon announced that the Government would follow Policy Exchange's recommendations, saying in his platform speech that "in future conflicts we intend to derogate from the Convention.
-That would protect our Armed Forces from many of the industrial scale claims we have seen post Iraq and Afghanistan.
-Now this isn't about putting our Armed Forces above the criminal law or the Geneva Conventions.
-Serious claims will be investigated – but spurious claims will be stopped.
-And our Armed Forces will be able to do their job, fighting the enemy, not the lawyers."
-The Ministry of Defence published a consultation on 5 December 2016 as a first step to turning Fallon's speech into reality.

-Andrew Gimson of ConservativeHome said that "Policy Exchange's work on "lawfare", as it came to be known, was the UK equivalent of the Manhattan Institute's "Broken Windows" moment, for it drastically changed the terms of the debate, and led to decisive action to deal with the problem."